Upcoming temporary road closures

-- Princes Street from Main Street to, but not including, the Geange Street intersection.
+- Fergusson Drive from, but not including, the Princes Street roundabout to, but not including, the Blenheim Street roundabout

 Requests for a temporary road closure

-Please note: Submitter’s names and their submissions are usually published.
+Submitters’ names and their submissions are usually published.

 Applying for a temporary road closure permit